O Quatrilho

 O Quatrilho ([u kwaˈtɾiʎu]) is a 1995 Brazilian drama film directed by Fábio Barreto.
-It was adapted from a José Clemente Pozenato novel by telenovela writer Antônio Calmon and screenwriter Leopoldo Serran.
-It stars famous telenovela actresses Patrícia Pillar and Glória Pires and Bruno Campos, who later found fame for his role as Quentin Costa on Nip/Tuck.
-The original soundtrack was composed by classical musician Jaques Morelenbaum and the theme song by pop singer-songwriter Caetano Veloso.
-It was the first Brazilian film nominated for the Academy Award for Best Foreign Language Film in more than 30 years, after 1962's O Pagador de Promessas.
+It is based on the 1985 novel of the same name by José Clemente Pozenato.
+It stars Glória Pires, Patrícia Pillar, Alexandre Paternost and Bruno Campos.
+The original soundtrack was composed by Jaques Morelenbaum and the theme song by Caetano Veloso.

+It was the first Brazilian film nominated for the Academy Award for Best Foreign Language Film since 1962's Keeper of Promises.

 Plot

 The film follows the story of two Italian immigrant couples living in the state of Rio Grande do Sul in the early 20th century; Teresa (Patrícia Pillar) and Angelo (Alexandre Paternost) and Pierina (Glória Pires) and Massimo (Bruno Campos).
 While the couples struggle for survival in their new country, an unexpected love between Massimo and Teresa emerges.
 They fight against family and cultural traditions and head to a new destiny, leaving their partners behind.
 Quatrilho is the name of a card game in which the player has to betray his partner to win.
 It is also a reference to the Portuguese language word quatro, which means four.
 The film was also advertised as O Qu4trilho.